bnugman/sdc-p4/README.md

 ![binarized no perspective][test_edgy_unwrap]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial

-TODO: explain how The find_and_fit_poly() does that

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+The function find_and_fit_poly() searches for the lane curves in the following manner:

+- build a histogram of the lower half of the image along the X axis
+- identify the peaks of the histograms to the left and to the right of the midpoint; these are the "seeds" of our lane search
+- use sliding windows to identify the nonzero pixels in the contigious area, adjust window position as the lanes shift
+- finally, fit a polynomial of the specified degree to the pixels of the both lanes

+Resulting fitted curves look like this:
+![lane fit][lane_fit]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.